Capital Improvement Plan

 Park Master Plans

 The Oswegoland Park District worked with Hitchcock Design Group to create Master Plans for select parks and trails within the District.
 It is important for Park Districts to have these plans prepared to take advantage of funding opportunities when they become available such as grants or donations.
 The following parks were found to have enhancement opportunities that would benefit residents throughout the District.
-Click on the following parks to view their Master Plans: Bluegrass Park East, Farmington Lakes Park, Hudson Crossing Park, Community Park at Grande Park, and Violet Patch Park.
+Click on the following parks to view their Master Plans: Bluegrass Park, Farmington Lakes Park, Hudson Crossing Park, Community Park at Grande Park, and Violet Patch Park.

 The Oswegoland Park District is responsible for 3 miles of the 43-mile regional Fox River Trail.
 The Park District is planning to expand rest stops along the trail.
 Locations would be chosen to enhance wildlife viewing along the Fox River Islands.
 Proposed rest stop amenities include benches with the capability to charge electronic devices and wildlife interpretive signage.
 View the Fox River Trail Master Plan.